AlexOffensive/docker-wordpress/README.md

 # docker-wordpress

+Require :
+  - docker
+  - docker-compose

-Use the "init.sh" script to launch the docker stacks.
+Run the "init.sh" script to launch the docker stacks.